hipe/tmx/lib/skylab/headless/doc/issues/022-the-upstream-IO-normalization-narrative.md

 # the CLI upstream resolution narrative :[#022]

+## synopsis

+given one [#ba-038] "arg" for a path (whose actual value is possibly false-ish), and zero or one actual value for an "instream", resolve one stream open for reading.

+## interface theory

+there is what the user passes to your action and then there is what your action passes to this actor, which is [#mh-024] different:

+your action passes to this actor zero or one instream (the IO object, typically STDIN); and one [#ba-038] argument "trio" modeling both the user's actual argument value for the `path` (if any was provided) as well as modeling the formal value of the `path` (that is, metadata about the field (like its name function) for use in event emission).

+the actor assumes a different "input grammar" for your action based on whether or not you pass the instream (typically STDIN): if you pass it, it is assumed that your action will process *either* noninteractive STDIN *or* a file. if you don't pass an instream, the actor assumes that your input grammar is simply a single argument for the infile path name, whose actual value is a path that should be opened for reading.

+if (per what your action passes to the actor) your grammar is such that you accept either STDIN or a path, when the instream and the actual value for path are processed, input will be disambiguated (do we use STDIN or path?) and, in case of either ambiguity or effectively missing argument(s) an error event is emitted:

+if any actual argument for path is present, this will make it "look" as though it is supposed to be used. the instream "looks" as though it is supposed to be used if it is present and non-interactive and open.

+if in the actual arguments both "look" is if they are supposed to be used, this is classified as ambiguous input and the result is an event emission modelling the same.

+if the argument instream is resolved unambiguousy as the one that is to be used, the result is a call to the "success callback" (`as_normal_value`) being passed this selfsame IO object that was passed in as an argument. since the success callback defaults to the identity function, if a success callback was not provided the final result of the actor in this case is this IO object itself.

+if the path is resolved unabiguously as the one that is to be used, from this path the actor will attempt to produce a filehandle open for reading. what are considered to be the commonest IO exceptions (file not found, path is not file (e.g is directory)) are caught and the final result is the emission of this exception turned somehow into an error event.

+whether or not other system call exceptions related to this IO operation will be corralled and turned into event emissions is formally undefined (but they probably will be).

+if the system call succeeds and the path is successfully opened for reading, the final result of the actor will likewise be a call to the success callback with this new IO object, open for reading.

 :#storypoint-10 introduction

 premature as it may be, this is an (old) attempt to distill this commmon